IceMetalPunk/TurTaL/README.md

     - `state` is the string of the current program state.
     - `index` is the current position about to be executed on the tape.
 This is 0-based; if the index would move into the negative, instead the entire tape is shifted 1 space to the right and a `'.'` is padded on the left, with the index remaining at `0`.

 **Note:** If the program does not halt, there is no timeout to forcibly halt it, so be careful when writing your TurTaL programs not to introduce infinite execution.
+As the interpreter is Promise-based, this shouldn't lock up your entire Node script, but the Promise may never settle, and any callback passed will be called infinitely many times.

 ### **=Basic Structure=**